 Updated COVID-19 Information: https://www.sirva.com/company/covid-19

-Customs clearance of household goods in Vietnam is complicated and customers should seek approval that all documents are in order from the destination office in Vietnam before the goods are shipped.
+The work visa must be available or customs clearance of household goods in Vietnam can be complicated.
 All clients MUST be in Vietnam and MUST work for a registered company or organization.

 Returning Vietnamese citizens should check carefully before shipping household goods back to Vietnam.
 It is extremely difficult for returning citizens to import personal effects unless they worked overseas for a foreign company and are returning to continue work for the same company.